Censera/an-inkwell/README.md

 # an-inkwell

-Astery's Narrower Inkwell.
+astery's narrower inkwell.

-`an-inkwell` is a standalone Rust library for LLVM interaction with a deliberately narrower scope than Inkwell.
+`an-inkwell` is a standalone Rust library for LLVM interaction with a deliberately narrower scope than [inkwell](https://github.com/TheDan64/inkwell).
 It is intended to give Astery a small, explicit LLVM interface without making Astery depend on Inkwell's full API surface.

 The library is published independently and developed as its own crate.